Home | What It Means to Plead Insanity to Criminal Charges

 In contrast, the insanity defense involves claiming that you are innocent because you didn’t have the mental capacity to form criminal intent at the time you committed the crime.
 In practice, lawyers generally argue the insanity defense, as it might result in the optimal outcome of an acquittal, and then a jury will return a verdict of guilty but not mentally ill.

 In general, the most effective way to defend a criminal case is to file a motion to remove the prosecutor’s evidence from the case, which may be possible when law enforcement collected it in violation of your rights.
 Deprived of evidence, the prosecutor cannot prove your guilt beyond a reasonable doubt.
-If you have been charged with a crime and re wondering what defense strategies may be available to you, call Hessler Law PC today at (317) 886-8800 for a consultation.
+If you have been charged with a crime and are wondering what defense strategies may be available to you, call Hessler Law PC today at (317) 886-8800 for a consultation.